 Working one mushroom patty, coat in flour, dip in egg wash, and coat in breadcrumbs.
 Return for a second layer of egg wash, and a second layer of breadcrumbs.
 Repeat with the second mushroom patty and allow both patties to rest in the crumbs for five minutes.

-Meanwhile, preheat the oil in a wok or sauté pan to 375°F over high heat (use a thermometer).
+Meanwhile, preheat the oil in a wok or sauté pan to 375°F (190°C) over high heat (use a thermometer).
 Add the mushroom patties to the hot oil and fry, shaking gently until golden brown on first side, about 2 minutes.
 Flip and continue to cook until second side is golden brown, about 2 minutes longer.
-Transfer to a paper-towel lined place, season with salt, and tent with foil while you cook the burgers.
+Transfer to a paper towel-lined plate, season with salt, and tent with foil while you cook the burgers.

 Using wadded-up paper towel, rub inside of heavy-bottomed 12-inch skillet with vegetable oil, then place over medium-high heat until just beginning to smoke.
 Season beef pucks on top side with salt and pepper, then place, seasoned side down, in skillet.
 Using back of heavy, flat spatula, press down on beef pucks firmly to form 4-inch round patties, being careful not to let it stick to bottom of spatula.
 Season top side with salt and pepper.
 Cook until crisp brown crust has formed, about 2-minutes.